different types of plastic – is there also “okay” plastic?

 It is used as a lesser evil to polyvinyl chloride (PVC) , which should be avoided because of its plasticizers .

-2. Engineering Plastics
+2. Engineering plastics

-The most well-known plastic is polyethylene terephthalate (PET) , which we come into contact with in the form of disposable bottles or in the form of textile fibers in sportswear.
-If PET bottles are not recycled properly, they decompose into microplastics.
+The most well-known plastic is polyethylene terephthalate (PET) , which we come into contact with in the form of disposable bottles or textile fibers in sportswear.
+If PET bottles are not properly recycled, they decompose into microplastics.

-So what is the problem with plastic?
+So what’s the problem with plastic?

-Is there also “good” plastic?
+Is there such a thing as “good” plastic?